Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/econ/Chapter 7 Part 1 Practice Problems.md

 c\) SRAS shifts rightward

 2\.
-SRAS curve shifts to the right, causing equilibrium price level to decrease and equilibrium Real GDP to increase; unemployment rate will decrease
+SRAS curve shifts to the right, causing equilibrium price level to decrease and equilibrium Real GDP to increase; [[unemployment]] rate will decrease

 ![](media/image1.png){width="3.0104166666666665in" height="1.6893908573928258in"}

 3\.
-SRAS curve shifts to the left, causing equilibrium price level to increase and equilibrium Real GDP to decrease; unemployment rate will increase
+SRAS curve shifts to [[the left]], causing equilibrium price level to increase and equilibrium Real GDP to decrease; [[unemployment]] rate will increase

 ![](media/image2.png){width="3.34375in" height="1.9541393263342082in"}

 4\.
-AD curve shifts to the left, causing both equilibrium price level and real GDP to decrease; unemployment rate will increase
+AD curve shifts to [[the left]], causing both equilibrium price level and real GDP to decrease; [[unemployment]] rate will increase

 ![](media/image3.png){width="3.34375in" height="1.8780971128608923in"}

 5\.
-AD curve shifts to the right, causing both equilibrium price level and real GDP to increase; unemployment rate will decrease
+AD curve shifts to the right, causing both equilibrium price level and real GDP to increase; [[unemployment]] rate will decrease

 ![](media/image4.png){width="2.9470253718285213in" height="1.75in"}